 I mostly use the Camera+ app to shoot my photos and the quality of the pictures are really good in foggy conditions.

 Since there’s less light, there are chances of pictures being blurry, so try to keep the phone steady while taking your photo.
-If you have a tripod, that’s the best option, however I’ve never used a tripod to capture fog and mist pictures.
+If you have a tripod for iPhone, that’s the best option, however I’ve never used a tripod to capture fog and mist pictures.

 What’s your favorite time of day for shooting landscapes?